 At the completion of an A/D conversion, the charge on the integration capacitor (C_F) is reset with S{REF1} and S{RESET} (see Figure 4 and Figure 5a).
-This is done during the reset time.
 In this manner, the selected capacitor is charged to the reference voltage, VREF.
-Once the integration capacitor is charged, S{REF1} , and S{RESET} are switched so that VREF is no longer connected to the amplifier circuit while it waits to begin integrating (see Figure 5b).
-With the rising edge on CONV, S{INTA} closes, which begins the integration of Channel A. This process puts the integrator stage into its integrate mode (see Figure 5c).
+Once the integration capacitor is charged, S{REF1} and S{RESET} are switched so that VREF is no longer connected to the amplifier circuit while it waits to begin integrating (see Figure 5b).
+With the rising edge of CONV, S{INTA} closes, which begins the integration of side A. This process puts the integrator stage into its integrate mode (see Figure 5c).

-Charge from the input signal is collected on the integration capacitor causing the voltage output of the amplifier to decrease.
-A falling edge CONV stops the integration by switching the input signal from side A to side B (S{INTA} and S{INTB}).
+Charge from the input signal is collected on the integration capacitor, causing the voltage output of the amplifier to decrease.
+The falling edge of CONV stops the integration by switching the input signal from side A to side B (S{INTA} and S{INTB}).
 Prior to the falling edge of CONV, the signal on side B was converted by the A/D converter and reset during the time that side A was integrating.
 With the falling edge of CONV, side B starts integrating the input signal.
-Now the output voltage of side A's operational amplifier is presented to the input of the $\Delta\Sigma$ A/D converter (see Figure 5d).
+Now the output voltage of the side A operational amplifier is presented to the input of the $\Delta\Sigma$ A/D converter (see Figure 5d).